 Micro-interactions can be considered as the little things a digital store clerk does to meet the customers’ every need.
 If the digital clerks take good care of the users, they will feel good and want to come back.
 Micro-interactions help improve the chances of leaving a good impression.

 In the UX/UI, micro-interactions are touted as the powerhouse when it comes to communicating with the user.
 Below are the top seven micro-interactions and their impact on user experience:

-Swipe Feature.
-The Swipe action eliminates tapping and is much more interactive and smooth.
+Swipe Feature, The Swipe action eliminates tapping and is much more interactive and smooth.
 It helps the user quickly switch between the tabs and acquire more information about the product.
-Furthermore swiping is a very common gesture and guides the users subconsciously without making them think; just like we have been reading ‘Don’t make your users think’.

-Current System Status It is essential to keep the user informed about the current status happening on a site or app.
-If the users are not informed chances are that they will get annoyed and close the site or app.
+Current System Status, It is essential to keep the user informed about the current status happening on a site or app.
 Micro-interactions let the user know exactly what is going on, how long it will take the process to complete etc. Even failure messages can be humorous yet effective to retain the trust of the user.

 Humans, and even more the tech generations, want things instantly.
 Whenever a micro-interaction can provide that immediate gratification to end users, develop a good strategy around it and design to use it.

 Micro-interactions are not an overnight success.
 For these to be effective, designers and web developers need to pay attention to details and keep the following tips in mind: